 • In August 2014 the District along with the New Mexico Interstate Stream Commission and the United States Department of the Army signed a project partnership agreement for this project.
 This project is expected to replace approximately 43 miles of spoil bank along the west bank of the Rio Grande with an engineered levee.
-The District also has \$300,000 earmarked in its fiscal year 2016 budget for this project.
-In addition, the Water Trust Board has committed an additional \$1.5 million to this project.
+Non-federal sponsors which include the District has invested over \$8.9 million into this project.
 Additional information about this project can be found in Note 13 to the financial statements.